FOCUS LEARNING ACADEMY STAFF

 This will be JoLyn Grover’s first year at FLANC.
 She will be a First Grade Foundations Teacher and has been a teacher for a total of three years in the Columbus area.
 She received her B. A. in Early Childhood Education at Hiram college in Hiram, Ohio.
 Along with teaching, she has been a high school lacrosse coach since spring of 2015.
 Her hobbies include backpacking or hiking, lacrosse, hula hooping, and playing with her pup.
 She lives in the Dublin area with her fiancé Aaron and dog Nitro.

 Teaching philosophy: I believe that a classroom should be a safe, caring community where children can be free to speak their mind and blossom and grow.

-Kayla Huddleston, First Grade Teacher
+Kayla Sedwick, First Grade Teacher

-Kayla Huddleston is starting her teaching career here at FLANC as a first grade teacher.
+Kayla Sedwick is starting her teaching career here at FLANC as a first grade teacher.
 She graduated in May of 2017 from Ohio University with a Bachelor’s in Early Childhood Education.
 After completing her education, she stayed in Athens, Ohio to substitute in the district that she completed her internship.
 This allowed her to strengthen the relationships that she began building during her last year of college.
-When not pursuing her passion of teaching young children Miss Huddleston can be found spending time with her 3 brothers and 1 sister.
+When not pursuing her passion of teaching young children Miss Sedwick can be found spending time with her 3 brothers and 1 sister.
 She also enjoys playing with her two cats and is busy planning a wedding for October 2019.

 Teaching Philosophy: I believe that it is very important to create relationships with each and every student that walks into my classroom.
 My goal is to accommodate my teaching towards every child so that they are learning in a way that is best for them.
 Every child is unique, and they deserve to be treated as such.